 The first time Michelle and I traveled together was on a trip to New York City.
-We stayed in our friend’s house in Brooklyn and made our way into Manhattan each day, seeing the sites all around the city.
-It really was an amazing trip where we created many unforgettable memories.
+We stayed in our friend’s house in Brooklyn and made our way into Manhattan each day, seeing the sights all around the city.
+It was an amazing trip where we created many unforgettable memories.

 Not all trips run perfectly, and one memory that we won’t forget was when I learned about the reality of hanger.
 I made the mistake of not ordering enough food at Shake Shack and the hanger came.
 We remedied the situation and I learned a valuable lesson, that you need to always have snacks on hand when traveling.
 Here are some of our favorite snacks and some recommendations from other travel bloggers.

 When we go on a trip, we always bring bars.
 Michelle is the one who eats these though.
 She recommends that ones that do not have chocolate in them so you don’t have to worry about them melting.
 Lara Bars are a top pick because of the clean ingredients and they have a small travel-size bar which you can eat close to meals without ruining your meal.
 RX Bars are another favorite because they provide a complete protein using a few simple ingredients.